awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-instance-refresh.md

 Before you get started, familiarize yourself with the following instance refresh core concepts and terms:

 **Minimum healthy percentage**
 As part of starting an instance refresh, you specify the minimum healthy percentage to maintain at all times\.
-This is the amount of capacity in an Auto Scaling group that must pass your [health checks](healthcheck.md) during an instance refresh so that the operation is allowed to continue\.
+This is the amount of capacity in an Auto Scaling group that must pass your [health checks](ec2-auto-scaling-health-checks.md) during an instance refresh so that the operation is allowed to continue\.
 The value is expressed as a percentage of the desired capacity of the Auto Scaling group \(rounded up to the nearest integer\)\.
 Setting the minimum healthy percentage to 100 percent limits the rate of replacement to one instance at a time\.
 In contrast, setting it to 0 percent causes all instances to be replaced at the same time\.

 **Instance warmup**
-The *instance warmup* is the time period from when a new instance comes into service to when it can receive traffic\.
+The *instance warmup* is the time period from when a new instance's state changes to `InService` to when it can receive traffic\.
 During an instance refresh, Amazon EC2 Auto Scaling does not immediately move on to the next replacement after determining that a newly launched instance is healthy\.
 It waits for the warm\-up period that you specified before it moves on to replacing other instances\.
-This setting can be helpful when you have configuration scripts that take time to run\.
+This can be helpful when your application takes time to initialize itself before it starts to serve traffic\.

 **Desired configuration**
 A *desired configuration* is the new configuration you want Amazon EC2 Auto Scaling to deploy across your Auto Scaling group\.
 For example, you can specify the launch template and version for your instances\.
 During an instance refresh, Amazon EC2 Auto Scaling updates the Auto Scaling group to the desired configuration\.
 If a scale\-out event occurs during an instance refresh, Amazon EC2 Auto Scaling launches new instances with the desired configuration instead of the group's current settings\.
 After the instance refresh succeeds, Amazon EC2 Auto Scaling updates the settings of the Auto Scaling group to reflect the new desired configuration that you specified as part of the instance refresh\.